JoeCaoV/CastorBot/README.md

 On this page, you will find a form, where you can ask an address of anything to Castor Bot.

-CastorBot will then tell you the address of what you want, display a map and tell a story about the place.
+CastorBot will then tell you the address of what you want, display a map and tell a story about the place, if he can...

 ## HOW TO USE IT :